Basil Fawlty: Reprisals

-John Cleese portrayed Basil in a 1980 special of the British rock band, Queen.
+John Cleese portrayed Basil in a 1980 special for the British rock band, Queen.
 Basil is seen at a bar and is asked what he thinks of Queen, to which he shows disgust and calls the music "rock rubbish."
 He asks, "What do you need that for when you got Beethoven?"

 John Cleese reprised the role of Basil in the song "Don't Mention the World Cup", an allusion to "don't mention the war" from the Fawlty Towers episode "The Germans", for the 2006 FIFA World Cup, which was played in Germany.

 Cleese appeared as Basil in a 2016 TV advertisement for Specsavers during which, in a reference to the Fawlty Towers episode "Gourmet Night" where the character thrashes his car with a branch, Basil accidentally attacks an adjacent police car, mistaking it for his own.

-In February 2023 a revival to Fawlty Towers was announced with Cleese reprising the role as an older Basil still running the hotel whilst trying to fit into the modern world.
+In February 2023, a revival of Fawlty Towers was announced with Cleese reprising the role as an older Basil still running the hotel whilst trying to fit into the modern world.